Q35 (New York City bus): Jacob Riis Park service

 A 2006 Orion VII OG HEV (3530) on the Q35, short-turning in Jacob Riis Park.
 This bus is retired.

 During the summer season, from late May to early September, Q35 buses are rerouted to directly serve Jacob Riis Park, with buses in both directions using a stop on Rockaway Beach Boulevard in front of the Riis Park historic bathhouse.
 Rockaway Park-bound buses access the stop via a normally-closed access road, which branches off from Beach Channel Drive near the end of the Marine Park Bridge at the west end of the park.
 Brooklyn-bound buses make a U-turn on Rockaway Beach Boulevard at the bathhouse to access the stop, then proceed onto Beach Channel Drive towards Fort Tilden and Brooklyn.
 During non-summer months, the closest stop to the park is on Rockaway Beach Boulevard west of Beach 149th Street, in front of Neponsit Beach Hospital.

+School trippers

+When school is in session, one bus departs at 2:55 from directly outside Scholars’ Academy, heading to its regular route via Beach Channel Drive, and terminates at Beach 169th Street/Rockaway Point Boulevard in Roxbury.